 Do I Have to Buy Auto Insurance Leads to Succeed?

-The insurance industry is quickly changing, and buying auto insurance leads is nearly a requirement because you need to meet lots of new prospects all the time.
+The auto insurance business is quickly changing, and buying auto insurance leads has been a requirement for a long time, because you need to meet lots of new prospects all the time.
 A warm market of hometown quotes made up of family and friends gets tapped out very quickly.
 You may get referrals from a sale here and there, but to be successful, you need to have a few deals cooking at the same time.

 Many clients at SmartFinancial started buying auto insurance leads only recently, when they realized that digital distribution was the only way to bring home a paycheck during the pandemic.
 Many of them now boast a high conversion rate.